 What is FAP in Freight?

-When transportation management accounts for nearly 10% of costs incurred by shippers, it’s clear that auditing is necessary to operate a supply chain.
-However, manually sifting through the data available and deriving meaningful insights is time-consuming, leading to operational inefficiencies.
+When transportation management accounts for nearly 10% of costs incurred by shippers, it's clear that auditing is necessary to operate a supply chain efficiently.
+However, manually sifting through the data available and deriving meaningful insights is time-consuming, leading to operational inefficiencies in logistics operations.

 Adopting a structured freight audit and payment system (FAP) streamlines this process while reducing unnecessary detention and unexpected accessorial charges.
 Read on to learn more about FAP in freight.

-At Trax, we provide freight and audit payment solutions for global businesses.
-Contact us today to learn how our software can support your company's journey toward maturity in transportation spend management.
+At Trax, we provide freight audit and payment solutions for global businesses.
+Contact us today to learn how our freight audit software can support your company's journey toward maturity in transportation spend management.

 What Does "FAP" Stand for in Supply Chain or Transportation?